arkm315787/AI-Carbon-Intensity-Forecasting-Task/README.md

 This project is part of the **Zerofy AI Carbon Intensity Coding Task**.
 It includes:

-- A recursive **XGBoost model** to forecast carbon intensity for the next 24 hours.
+- **XGBoost model** to forecast carbon intensity for the next 24 hours.
 - A **Flask API** with MongoDB backend to serve and retrieve forecasts.

 ---